Storing FreeRADIUS authorization information in databases that support ODBC

 The rest of the configuration file defines what tables are used for the various radius activities and logging.

 8. Edit radiusd.conf to instruct radiusd to use the sql module.
-Open radiusd.conf in a text editor and look for a line that contains:
+Open radiusd.conf in a text editor and search for a line that contains:

 $INCLUDE ${confdir}/sql.conf